 Since Emily selected Savannah, Georgia for her 30th birthday celebration in June we knew we also needed to build in time to make our way over to experience Tybee Island.
 It’s only a 20 minute drive from Savannah and is why locals call it Savannah’s Beach!
 Any chance we get to relax by the water we’re going for it.
 Plus, who can resist picturesque colorful cottages, a quaint light house and waterside dining offering beautiful sunset views!

-Since we had hard to come by dinner reservation back in Savannah we opted to spend the afternoon on Tybee Island and you can read about where to eat, drink, play and stay below along with checking out our itinerary.
+Since we had a hard to come by dinner reservation back in Savannah later in the evening we opted to spend the afternoon on Tybee Island and you can read about where to eat, drink, play and stay below along with checking out our exciting, fun-filled itinerary.

 Where to Eat on Tybee Island

 We worked up an appetite exploring all that Tybee Island has to offer from local boutiques, to restaurants to hidden gems to the long beach strip.
-If you have the time, we suggest renting bikes to explore the island at a slower pace and be able really take in that island experience.
+If you have the time, we suggest renting bikes to explore the island at a slower pace to be able really take in the entire island experience.

 Other restaurants that were recommended to us: